wwtv127/the-everything-receiver/README.md

-# PenguinTube And Other Stuff
+# The EveryThing Receiver
-This Is Storage For PenguinTube's Videos And Data
+This Is Storage For Videos And Data For Any Projects That Wwtv Is Creating
-But This Can Also Be Used To Store Videos And Data For Other Projects As Well